Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Introduction and summary

 Section \ref{sec:sings} is the core of the paper, and describes the constraints of $\cN=2$ supersymmetry on deformations of Coulomb branches by relevant operators.
 We present a simple geometrical picture of these deformations, and use it to argue for the safely irrelevant conjecture mentioned above.
 We explain the implications of this conjecture for the (non)existence in $\cN=2$ theories of accidental flavor symmetries in the IR.
 Finally, we discuss the way in which the flavor symmetry manifests itself in the dependence of the CB geometry on the mass deformation parameters, and point out that there can exist families of special K\"ahler geometries whose mass dependence is not compatible with the flavor symmetry algebra being a reductive Lie algebra.
 Field theories with CBs with these geometries would then violate the Coleman-Mandula theorem.
 Rejecting such deformed geometries as physical CBs is compatible with and lends further support to the safely irrelevant conjecture.

-In section \ref{sec:udefsing} we discuss the main practical implications of the safely irrelevant conjecture on the classification of rank 1 regular CB geometries.
+In section \ref{sec:udefsing} we discuss the main practical implications of the safely irrelevant conjecture on the classification of rank 1 planar CB geometries.
 As mentioned above, Dirac quantization of electric and magnetic charges in the low energy theory on the CB plays an important role.
 There are further consistency tests of the simple singularities conjecture following from the pattern of RG flows linking the SCFTs in table \ref{table:theories} and IR-free theories.
 The nature of these consistency tests and the intricate way in which they are satisfied will be explained heuristically in this section.
-A detailed exposition requires the construction of the curves, and is given in \cite{Argyres:2015gha}.
-We end in section \ref{sec:conclusion} with a brief discussion of the relation of our results to other results in the literature, of various open questions raised here, and of possible future directions.
+A detailed exposition requires the construction of the curves, and is given in \cite{Argyres:2015gha} for the case of maximal flavor symmetry, and for non-maximal flavor symmetries in \cite{Argyres:2016xua}.
+We end in section \ref{sec:conclusion} with a brief discussion of the relation of our results to other results in the literature, and of various open questions raised here.

 While more technical, the appendices also contain original results.
 Appendix \ref{app:details} discusses rank 1 special K\"ahler geometries.
-Although probably known to experts, our discussion of charge normalizations and of the regularity condition on special K\"ahler geometries has not appeared before in the literature.
-In appendices \ref{app:repre} and \ref{app:defo} we review the representations of unitary $\cN=2$ SCFTs, and derive the forms of all possible local $\cN=2$ supersymmetric deformations of SCFTs.
-To our knowledge such an analysis has also not appeared in the literature before.
+Although known to experts, our discussion of charge normalizations has not appeared before in the literature.
+In appendices \ref{app:repre} and \ref{app:defo} we review the representations of unitary $\cN=2$ SCFTs, and derive the forms of all possible local $\cN=2$ supersymmetric deformations of SCFTs.\footnote{A more systematic and comprehensive discussion of superconformal representations and supersymmetric deformations has since appeared in \cite{Cordova:2016xhm,Cordova:2016emh}.}